 Professor Downs and her team study the dynamic interplay between chromatin structure and genome stability, with a view to understanding how epigenetic regulation functions to help prevent tumourigenesis.

-Professor Downs also serves as a member of the Athena SWAN steering group.
+Professor Downs also serves as co-chair of the Athena SWAN steering group.